-Once I was sure I could handle easy/steady runs I began, gently, to incorporate speed work, gradually increasing the distance but never allowing it to be more than 75% of the total workout.
-There wasn’t the time to incorporate as many long runs as I’d have liked so I’d be relying on the base I’d developed over years of endurance training – running and cycling – to get me through the event.
-However, by the end of the program I’d managed to build my long run up to 20 miles while still feeling I had something left, so felt confident of managing the distance.
+Once I was sure I could handle easy/steady runs I began, gently, to incorporate speed work, gradually increasing the distance but never allowing it to be more than 75% of the total.
+There wasn’t time to incorporate as many long runs as I’d have liked so I’d be relying on the base I’d developed over years of endurance training – running and cycling – to get me through the event.
+However, by the end of the program I’d managed to build my long run up to 20 miles while still feeling I had something left so felt confident of managing the distance.

 A feature of any successful training regime – particularly as we age – is the need for sufficient rest and sleep.
 This was something I could control and after a tiring penultimate week, did almost nothing for the final seven days (a short one after the Easter weekend) except stretching, limited training, sitting around with my feet up or sleeping.